carbon-language/carbon-lang/llvm/docs/CMake.rst

   This option is not available on Windows.

 **LLVM_BUILD_TESTS**:BOOL
-  Build LLVM unit tests.
+  Include LLVM unit tests in the 'all' build target.
 Defaults to OFF.
 Targets for building each unit test are generated in any case.
 You can build a specific unit test using the targets defined under *unittests*, such as ADTTests, IRTests, SupportTests, etc. (Search for ``add_llvm_unittest`` in the subdirectories of *unittests* for a complete list of unit tests.)
 It is possible to build all unit tests with the target *UnitTests*.

 **LLVM_BUILD_TOOLS**:BOOL
   Build LLVM tools.
 Defaults to ON.
 Targets for building each tool are generated